Augsburg University was founded in 1869 in Marshall, Wisconsin. The university moved to Minneapolis in 1872.

 - Social Work

 Augsburg is now one of the most accessible campuses in the region.
-A skyway/tunnel/elevator system provides access to 12 major buildings without going outside.
+A skyway/tunnel/elevator system provides access to most major buildings without going outside.

-Over 90 percent of undergraduate day students receive some form of financial aid from the College and many other sources.
+More than 97% of undergraduate day students receive some form of financial aid from the university and many other sources.

-Undergraduate and graduate programs: two semesters from September to May, one summer semester from May to August.
+Undergraduate and graduate programs: two semesters from August to April, two summer sessions from May to August.

 Majors and Programs

-Augsburg College offers a variety of undergraduate and graduate degrees for traditional and non-traditional students.
+Augsburg University offers a variety of undergraduate and graduate degrees for traditional and non-traditional students.
 For a complete list, visit the Majors and Programs page.